Chris Wimmer: NASCAR career

 On January 9, 2004, Wimmer signed to drive for MB Motorsports in the Craftsman Truck Series.
-Piloting the #63 Dave Porter Truck Sales Ford, Wimmer debuted at Mansfield Motorsports Speedway in early April.
+Piloting the No. 63 Dave Porter Truck Sales Ford, Wimmer debuted at Mansfield Motorsports Speedway in early April.
 In the season he competed in twelve races; his best finish was 18th at Kansas Speedway.
 The following season, he was left without a ride before coming to an agreement with Green Light Racing in June 2005.
-He raced the #07 Chevrolet at the Milwaukee Mile.
-He would go on to race five more events for the team, occasionally switching to the #08 Chevy (which was unsponsored) and back to the #07, which had different sponsors in all four races Wimmer drove it.
+He raced the No. 07 Chevrolet at the Milwaukee Mile.
+He would go on to race five more events for the team, occasionally switching to the No. 08 Chevy (which was unsponsored) and back to the No. 07, which had different sponsors in all four races Wimmer drove it.
 His best finish was 17th.

-Despite having only run in 17 Craftsman Truck races, he came to a three-year agreement with Keith Coleman Racing in early November 2005 to drive the #23 Chevrolet Monte Carlo in the Busch Series.
+Despite having only run in 17 Craftsman Truck races, Wimmer came to a three-year agreement with Keith Coleman Racing in early November 2005 to drive the No. 23 Chevrolet Monte Carlo in the Busch Series.
 He raced once in the 2005 season at Phoenix International Raceway and finished 37th after crashing.
 In 2006, Wimmer tried to compete for Busch Series Rookie of the Year, but after missing many races, he was released.
-He returned to the Truck Series to drive the #08 truck for Green Light at Milwaukee, but finished last after an electrical failure.
-Later in the season, he made one race at Dover International Speedway, finishing 43rd in the #79 Speedco Chevy.
-His final race of the year came at Texas Motor Speedway, when he drove the #76 Automotive Fabrication Chevy for Jeff Milburn to a 34th-place finish.
+He returned to the Truck Series to drive the No. 08 truck for Green Light at Milwaukee, but finished last after an electrical failure.
+Later in the season, he made one race at Dover International Speedway, finishing 43rd in the No. 79 Speedco Chevy.
+His final race of the year came at Texas Motor Speedway, when he drove the No. 76 Automotive Fabrication Chevy for Jeff Milburn to a 34th-place finish.

-In 2007, he drove one more race for Milburn at Texas, where he finished 30th after an engine failure.
+In 2007, Wimmer drove one more race for Milburn at Texas, where he finished 30th after an engine failure.